 A careful study of such processes has recently led to a better understanding of predator-prey communities where the predator evolves much faster than the prey \cite{C16} and for a possible explanation of how the competitive exclusion principle from ecology, which states that multiple species competing for the same number of small resources cannot coexist, can be violated because of switching \cite{BL16,HN18}.

 It is natural to study the SDE counter-part of PDMP, that is, SDE with switching.
 Similarly to the piecewise deterministic Markov processes mentioned in the previous paragraph, in this setting one follows a specific system of SDE for a random time after which the discrete event switches to another state, and the process is governed by a different system of SDE.
 The resulting stochastic process has a discrete component (that switches among a finite number of discrete states) and a continuous component (the solution of SDE associate with each fixed discrete event state).
 We refer the reader to \cite{YZ} for an introduction to SDEs with switching.
 Most of the work inspired by Freidlin and Wentzell has been concerned with local phenomena that involve the exit times and exit probabilities from neighbourhoods of equilibria.
 One usually uses the theory of large deviations to analyze the exit problem from the domain of attraction of a stable equilibrium point.
-There are more complicated situations, as the one we treat in this paper, in which large deviation techniques are not sufficient, and one needs to analyze the distributional scaling limits for the exit distributions \cite{B11}.
+Nevertheless, in applications such as those arising in ecology, one faces even more complex situations such as the one treated in this paper, in which large deviation techniques are not applicable, and one needs to analyze the distributional scaling limits for the exit distributions \cite{B11}.
 There have been some previous important studies for multiscale systems with fast and slow scales \cite{DS12, DSW12}.
-These previous papers have looked at large deviations in the related setting where one has a slow diffusion and the coefficients are fastly oscillating.
-However, in contrast to our framework, the fast oscillations come from having periodic coefficients and introducing a factor $\frac{1}{\eps}$ into the periodic component of the coefficients.
+These previous papers have looked at large deviations in the related setting where one has a slow diffusion and the coefficients are fast oscillating.
+However, in contrast to our framework, the fast oscillations come from having periodic coefficients and inclusion of a factor $\frac{1}{\eps}$ into the periodic component of the coefficients.
 The way the fast oscillations are introduced in these previous papers is similar to how it is done when one does stochastic homogenization.
 In the present paper, the switching comes from a discrete random process $\alpha^\eps$.